open-edge-insights/eii-core/common/libs/EIIMsgEnv/README.md

 ## Known issues

-Due to certain limitations imposed by cJSON, there is no proper distinction between an integer and a floating point in EISMsgEnv.
+Due to certain limitations imposed by cJSON, there is no proper distinction between an integer and a floating point in EIIMsgEnv.
 As a result of this limitation, the floating point values defined as whole numbers(1.0, 50.00 etc) are always deserialized as integers(1, 50 etc).